Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 • Getting Around: Bergen, like most Norwegian cities, is small!
 You can easily walk to all the main attractions in under 15 minutes (I’d say even under 10).
 If you leave the city for other parts of southern and western Norway, then I do recommend renting a car.

-• Where to Stay: Stay around Bergenhus to be the most central.
+• Where to Stay: Stay around Bergenhus/Bryggen to be the most central.
 We stayed at the cute Det Hanseatiske Hotel which is in part of a historic building – more on this below.
 Bonus of a good Norwegian hotels – excellent breakfast buffets.

 • Money Matters: Norway is a very card friendly country!
 I used my CC the whole time and never had to pull out kroner (NOK) even in more rural areas.